Public Speaking Test-Out Information

 - Delivery Requirements: Extemporaneous style, business casual attire, MANDATORY use of PowerPoint as accompanying presentational aid.

 - Format: An outline with bibliography attached must be developed for the speech.

 - Submission: Final outline and bibliography must be submitted on the day of the speech.

 - Date, Time, Location: TBA, dependent on the number of students who are eligible for Part 2 of the Test- Out.
-We anticipate scheduling speeches for Thursday, May 8, 2014, 1-3PM.
+We anticipate scheduling speeches for Thursday, Dec 11, 2014 in Shanks Hall (Time & Location TBA)

 - Process: Students should be prepared to present the speech to evaluators (COMM 2004 graduate teaching assistants and/or faculty in the Department of Communication) and to other students who are attempting the Test-Out.
 Students are also expected to participate as audience members while others are presenting.
 Students who score lower than a B are no longer eligible to participate in the test-out process.
 All grades are final.
 If videotaped, all speeches will be video recorded with copies retained by the Department of Communication.

 Evaluation and Criteria